If you have other questions, ask via the Discussions tab, or contact me (Lorena) directly.

 Can I access my Zotero library when I don't have an Internet connection?

-Yes - if you use Zotero in Firefox, just open your Firefox browser.
-Even if you do not have a web connection, you will still be able to access your library (which is stored on your computer hard drive) to fix stuff, write notes, open and read PDFs, manually add references, etc. If you use the standalone version (with Chrome or Safari) you can just open it and make any changes, then sync when you have a web connection again to update your online Zotero library.
+Even if you do not have a web connection, you will still be able to access your library (which is stored on your computer hard drive) to fix stuff, write notes, open and read PDFs, manually add references, etc. Just open the application, make any changes, then sync when you have a web connection again to update your online Zotero library.
 Plane trips are a great opportunity to clean up your Zotero library ;-)

 WebDAV?
 What's a WebDAV server?
 And do I need it now that Zotero gives me space (with extra space for purchase) on the Zotero server?

-Can I back up/save my Zotero folder on DropBox/SugerSync/etc?
-Or can I keep my PDFs on D/SS/etc and link them to my Zotero library items?
+Can I back up/save my Zotero folder on DropBox/Google Drive/etc?
+Or can I keep my PDFs on DB/GD/etc and link them to my Zotero library items?

 Eh, I tried Zotero, but it just didn't work for me.
 How can I delete my account?

 You can delete your Zotero account at https://www.zotero.org/settings/deleteaccount .
-If you are moving to a different reference management system, look for the directions on migrating your Zotero account at ***.
-If you just want to delete the whole thing, you will need to also delete the program from your browser (if you use Firefox) or delete the Zotero Standalone and the bridge software (if you use Zotero with Chrome or Safari).
+If you are moving to a different reference management system, look for the directions on migrating your Zotero account.
+If you just want to delete the whole thing, you will need to also delete the Zotero standalone application and the bridge extension ion your browser.
 Before you delete it, go into Preferences and open the Zotero folder - after you delete the program, you can then delete the Zotero folder and all its contents.
 Just make sure to get anything out of it that you might want, if you are not migrating to a different reference managment system!!!!!!!!!!